flinguenheld/kebb/readme.md

 ##### 8. Templates generalize functions in the project.

 I didn't see a useful utilization here.
 I'm interested in your point of view.
-(even if the fact of writing everything in the .h is ugly).
+(even though writing everything in the .h is ugly).

 ---